LoganDrdaCS/tempus-invictus/README.md

 ## Screenshots and Video

-To watch a narrated introduction to the game for the explanation of the core mechanics and gameplay loop, visit the YouTube link below:
+To watch a narrated introduction to the game for an explanation of the core mechanics and gameplay loop, visit the YouTube link below:

 **https://youtu.be/hFB4NXGmFuY**